screaminglineage/Vector/README.md

 # Vector
-A simple dynamic array implementation in C using a single header file
+A simple dynamic array implementation in C using a single header file, inspired by https://github.com/nothings/stb/.

 ## Build Instructions